Best Cafes in Chiang Mai (Quiet, Quality Spots to Work & Slow Down)

 This is the kind of place that rarely shows up on typical blog lists — mostly because it’s not the easiest to get to.

 You’ll need to head up Doi Suthep, pass the temple, and continue toward the Hmong village on Doi Pui.
-It’s a bit of a journey, and you’ll likely need a bike or car, but that’s exactly why it still feels untouched compared to cafés in the city.
+It’s a bit of a journey, and you’ll likely need a bike or car, but that’s exactly why it still feels untouched—standing out from many of the best cafes in Chiang Mai that are easier to reach in the city.

 Once you get there, the setting completely changes.
 You’re surrounded by mountains, cooler air, and proper Northern Thailand scenery — it feels far removed from the pace of Chiang Mai below.